awsdocs/aws-doc-sdk-examples/javav2/README.rst

    may delete or modify AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.

 Because you built the JAR that contains the depedencies, you can run an example using the following command.
-For example, you can run an S3 Java V2 example using this command:
+For example, you can run a S3 Java V2 example using this command:

           java -cp target/S3J2Project-1.0-SNAPSHOT.jar com.example.s3.ListObjects mybucket